daoch4n/zen-ai-mcp-dev-tools/README.md

   ```

 ### `write_to_file`
 - **Description:** Writes content to a specified file, creating it if it doesn't exist or overwriting it if it does.
-Also outputs a diff of the changes made.
+Also outputs a diff of the changes made after successful write and `tsc --noemit --allowJs` output for `.js` `.mjs` `.ts` files to facilitate clean edits.
 - **Input Schema:**
   ```json
   {